MrPicklePinosaur/haku/haku-design.md

 But I would like it if an assigment would be

-chunksはstr を pattern で 割るのです。
+chunks は str を pattern で 割るのです。

 ( ~no because then I can always use dictionary form for any function.
 Basically, ~te form is for functions not returning a result, dict+no is when assigned)